Meowuu7/QuasiSim/README.md

 bash scripts_new/train_grab_sparse_retar.sh
 ```

-The time consumption for this step is about 7 hrs as we tested on a single A800 card.
+The time consumption for this step is about 7 hrs as we tested on a single A800 gpu.

 **Step 4: Optimizing the control trajectory for the point set constructed from the simulated Shadow hand**